 AMAZON EXTENSION TO SANI LODGE

 Wildlife photography in the Amazon is as tough as it gets.
 We had hesitated to offer a trip until we went to Sani Lodge in early June 2015, and that totally changed our minds.
 After a few days there, we came back with chips loaded with great photos, and were convinced that this was THE place to do it.
-The staff and guides are determined to improve things, and are setting up feeders and blinds to make the most of the photo opportunities, as well as constantly looking for new stakeouts.
 This extension can also be done at any time as a custom tour, and longer and shorter packages are possible.

 Days 2-4: Full days based out of Sani Lodge.
 The day to day activities here are highly subject to change based on current conditions.
 Local guides are keeping up with the current hotspots, and their knowledge will be vital in deciding where best to spend our days at Sani Lodge.
 Here are some of the most likely areas we will visit during our time at Sani Lodge:

-Feeders and fruiting trees around the lodge.
-The Sani clearing can be a great place to photography numerous colorful species coming to either fruiting trees or the new feeders.
+The lodge clearing.
+The Sani clearing can be a great place to photography numerous colorful species, especially if any trees are fruiting.
 White-chinned Jacamar, Scarlet-crowned Barbet, various toucans and aracaris, Orange-crested Manakin, Gray-fronted Dove, Masked Crimson and Silver-beaked Tanagers, Purple Honeycreeper, Golden-bellied Euphonia, are some of the possibilities.
 This is a great area to spend time in during the heat of the day, which can be slow in other locations.

 Oxbow lake and Challuayacu River.
 Using canoes or a floating platform/blind suitable for tripods, we’ll work the edge of the oxbow lake, which is great for getting photos of Hoatzin, Black-capped Donacobius, Rufescent Tiger-Heron, Capped Heron, Pale-vented Pigeon, White-winged Swallow, Lesser Kiskadee, and more.
 There is usually plenty of light to work with and the photography is easier than in the forest.
 The previously-mentioned Challuayacu River is darker but offers the chance for perched hummingbirds, manakins, various antbirds, and even monkeys and sloths.